AndrewCopeland/conjur-auto-authn-enabler/README.md

 # conjur-auto-authn-enabler
-Automatically enable authenticators within cyberark.
+Automatically enable authenticators for conjur.
 This will be run as a service on the conjur appliance.

 ## Installing the code